 ALDI cooks up a buffet of budget-friendly appliances, giving bargain hunters the chance to enjoy features found in more expensive products but at a price point that’s easier to swallow.
 ALDI made a stir when it released its Mistral Thermo Cooker for $299, with many customers wanting a taste of the kitchen appliance after it was hailed as a considerably cheaper alternative to the Thermomix worth thousands.

 Another popular Special Buy has been ALDI’s air fryer.
 For $129, it provides six cooking programs, adjustable temperature control, and a Halogen infrared heating system with a 360° rotation system for even cooking.
 A dual rack, rotisserie spindle, tongs, grill pan and other accessories are included.
-Other whitegoods such as blenders, pressure cookers, slow cookers, waffle makers, toasters and kettles have also been on sale for under $100.
-Even washing machines have been on sale for less than $400, including a 7.5kg front loader, which is half the price of some units from several leading brands.
-ALDI has also offered 4.5kg clothes dryers at less than $200.
+Other whitegoods, including the 1.7L Dual Wall Kettle with a 360° cordless base has been on sale for $34.99.
+Blenders, pressure cookers, slow cookers, waffle makers, toasters and kettles have similarly made its way to the Special Buys aisle for under $100.

 Selling cheap refrigerators is another way ALDI tries to keep its seasonal promotions fresh.
-Fridges like the ALDI 239L Upright Refrigerator have been sold for $299, which is a pretty cool bargain to snap up considering similar capacity models from other brands usually start from $500.
-Built with a reversible door to give customers a bit of flexibility in the kitchen, this ALDI fridge has a three-star efficiency rating and uses 211kWh per year.
-Like many ALDI products, it also comes with a three-year in home warranty.
+Bar fridges like the 48L Bar Fridge have been sold for just $99.99, while larger options such as the ALDI 239L Upright Refrigerator retailed for $299, which is a pretty cool bargain to snap up considering similar capacity models from other brands usually start from $500.
+Freezers including the 99L Chest Freezer have also been made available for $249.
+Many of these ALDI products come with a three-year warranty.

 Despite being sold alongside loo rolls and frozen veggies, Aussies are drinking up ALDI’s liquor range.
 Some Sauvignon Blancs are available from as low as $2.99, while beers can be found for less than $8 for a six pack.
 And while there are several 700m spirits selling close to $30, you can still snag yourself a bottle with the same amount for under $14.
 You can also get French champagne for no more than $25.